Overseas-trained workers make up a significant part of the NHS workforce, and they often face additional barriers…...

 We are working with stakeholders to continue to improve the understanding of the speaking up landscape in healthcare in England.

-For more information about this Speak Up Review, please refer to the ambulance review terms of reference
+For more information about this review, please refer to the terms of reference for this review.

 Learning from reviews

-This can be used be used, along with other guidance published on the NGO website, as a self-review tool to identify and improve gaps in organisations’ speaking up arrangements, for the benefit of workers, their organisations and the people they support.
+This can be used be used, along with other guidance published on the National Guardian’s Office website, as a self-review tool to identify and improve gaps in organisations’ speaking up arrangements, for the benefit of workers, their organisations and the people they support.

 Published reports